 Pelvic Organ Prolapse

-At HTX Urology, board-certified urological surgeon Dr. R. Robert Dhir regularly treats patients for pelvic organ prolapse in Houston, League City, and Webster.
+At HTX Urology, board-certified urological surgeon Dr. R. Robert Dhir regularly treats patients for pelvic organ prolapse in Houston, League City, and Clear Lake.
 This condition is a common issue for a number of women.

 What Is Pelvic Organ Prolapse?

 Pelvic organ prolapse occurs when the pelvic floor muscles and tissue weaken or tear.
 This leads to the inability to no longer support the pelvic organs (uterus, vagina, bowel and bladder), resulting in the bulge (prolapse) of the organs into the vagina.
 As many as one in three women will develop prolapse in their lifetime, and approximately 15 percent will require surgery.

 What Are the Types of Pelvic Organ Prolapse?

 There are four types of pelvic organ prolapse, depending on the location of the pelvic floor defect.
 It is likely, that a woman develops more than one type:

 The front vaginal wall bulges downward, which allows the bladder to drop from its normal position and bulge into the vagina.
 This usually leads to bothersome urinary symptoms as well.

 Posterior Vaginal Wall Prolapse (Rectocele):

 The back vaginal wall bulges upward, which allows the rectum to bulge into the vagina.
 This can be associated with difficulty in having bowel movements.